zeldacl/clojure-academy/doc/COMPONENT_DEPENDENCIES.md

 | `energy-api/leave-network!` | Remove a node from a network |
 | `energy-api/register-energy-node-type!` | Register an energy node type |

+## Module Optimization Guidelines

+When designing module components:

+1. **Centralize Configuration**: Use a dedicated config file for component properties
+   * See `block_node/config.clj` for a reference implementation
+   * Use constants for type-safe property access

+2. **Share Common UI Code**: Extract shared UI functionality
+   * Use a dedicated module like `ui-components.clj` for shared UI code
+   * Standardize property access and error handling

+3. **Use Data-Driven Approaches**: Prefer maps for configuration over hardcoded values
+   * Convert repetitive code patterns to data structures with processing functions
+   * Example: `NODE_TYPES` map in `registry.clj`

+4. **Consistent Error Handling**: Add proper error handling and logging
+   * Validate inputs at API boundaries
+   * Use informative error messages
+   * Add fallback behavior where appropriate

+5. **Functional Abstraction**: Create small helper functions for grouped functionality
+   * Divide complex functions into smaller, focused ones
+   * Use private helper functions to hide implementation details

 ## Resolving Dependency Conflicts

 If you encounter a dependency conflict between components: